 Should I Buy a Drill or an Impact Driver?

 That’s a great question and one that comes up pretty early in the apprenticeship training process.
-Here’s the short answer – buy a drill if you can only afford one, but get a kit with both if you can.
+Here’s the short answer: If you can only afford one tool, buy a drill.
+However, get a 2-tool kit with both if at all possible.

 An impact driver’s driving mechanism and power make it a screw driving specialist.
-No drill comes close to the speed and ease of driving fasteners with an impact driver.
+No drill delivers the speed and ease of driving fasteners an impact driver provides.
 You can even do light socket work with an impact driver.
-Be sure to use impact-rated sockets for that task, though.
+Be sure to use impact-rated sockets for that task, however.

 When it comes to drilling holes with twist bits, spade bits, Forstner bits, self-feed bits, hole saws, etc., the impact driver is capable of getting the job done, but it’s much rougher.
 And if you’re looking for smooth function and clean holes, all those impacts work against you.
 This is where the constant pressure of a drill is the much better option.